There are two methods are used for transferring data between computers which are given below: Serial Transmission, and Parallel Transmission.

 In Serial Transmission, data-bit flows from one computer to another computer in bi-direction.
 In this transmission one bit flows at one clock pulse.
 In Serial Transmission, 8 bits are transferred at a time having a start and stop bit.

 In Parallel Transmission, many bits are flow together simultaneously from one computer to another computer.
 Parallel Transmission is faster than serial transmission to transmit the bits.
-Parallel transmission is used for long distance.
+Parallel transmission is used for short distance.

 Difference between Serial and Parallel Transmission:

 |1.||In serial transmission, data(bit) flows in bi-direction.||In Parallel Transmission, data flows in multiple lines.|

 |2.||Serial Transmission is cost efficient.||Parallel Transmission is not cost efficient.|

 |3.||In serial transmission, one bit transferred at one clock pulse.||In Parallel Transmission, eight bits transferred at one clock pulse.|

 |4.||Serial Transmission is slow in comparison of Parallel Transmission.||Parallel Transmission is fast in comparison of Serial Transmission.|

 |5.||Generally, Serial Transmission is used for long distance.||Generally, Parallel Transmission is used for short distance.|